Skagar/green-world-website/README.md

 **Important Notice:** All content, images, and organizational details used in this project are for educational and demonstration purposes only.

-▪️ Content sources include Google searches and fictional elements created for demonstration ▪️ We do not own or claim ownership of any real organizational information used ▪️ Some details are real while others are fictional - all used purely for academic project purposes ▪️ This is not an official website for any actual Green World Organization
+- Content sources include Google searches and fictional elements created for demonstration
+- We do not own or claim ownership of any real organizational information used
+- Some details are real while others are fictional - all used purely for academic project purposes

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This is not an official website for any actual Green World Organization

 ## 🌱 Environmental Impact